pokt-network/pocket/e2e/docs/E2E_FRAMEWORK.md

 ### **Step 1.1: [CI/CD Integration.](https://github.com/pokt-network/pocket/issues/581)**

 Running the E2E tests regularly and for each new change is a large part of the value of these tests.
-This step explores adding E2E test runs on DevNet to an ArgoCD action that fires on code changes.
+This step explores adding E2E test runs on DevNet to an ArgoCD action that fires on merges to main and optional labels to PRs.

 ### **Step 1.2: [DevNet Integration](https://github.com/pokt-network/pocket/issues/582)**

-DevNet integration is a key point towards rapid iteration in the larger movement towards a late-summer TestNet launch.
+DevNet integration is a key point towards rapid iteration in the larger work towards TestNet launch.
 This step is concerned with making the E2E tests run on DevNet.

 ### Step 1.3 [E2E Test Coverage](https://github.com/pokt-network/pocket/issues/583)

-Specific features laid out in https://github.com/pokt-network/pocket/issues/602 are detailed here.
+Specific features laid out in [#602](https://github.com/pokt-network/pocket/issues/602) are detailed here.
 Measuring test coverage of the E2E suite as a whole is also explored.

 ### **Step 2.1: [Byzantine Network Simulator](https://github.com/pokt-network/pocket/issues/583)**